shopsys/shopsys/docs/cookbook/dumping-and-importing-the-database.md

 ## Importing database into a new database
 First, edit your `app/config/parameters.yml` and set the new database name.

+!!! note
-*Note: If you are not in the* DEVELOPMENT *environment you will have to clear the cache via `php phing clean` for the changes to take effect.*
+    If you are not in the DEVELOPMENT environment you will have to clear the cache via `php phing clean` for the changes to take effect.

 After that you can create the new database including the required content of `pg_catalog` schema by executing:
 ```sh